-The entire transaction price was allocated to the underlying Technology License in each Collaboration Agreement, which was delivered on or around the effective date of the respective Collaboration Agreement, with the revenue allocated to this performance obligation recognized during the year ended December 31, 2021.
 The Development Activities cost sharing reimbursements or expenses will be recognized over time as earned or incurred, since this is believed to directly correlate to the value of the services performed.
-The Company recorded \$11.3 million and \$7.7 million of cost sharing reimbursements for PTV:PGRN, and \$6.9 million and \$6.0 million of cost sharing reimbursements for ATV:TREM2 Development Activities for the years ended December 31, 2022 and 2021, respectively, as offsets to research and development expenses in the Consolidated Statements of Operations and Comprehensive Income (Loss).
-Cost sharing reimbursements of \$8.9 million and \$13.7 million are recorded as receivables on the Consolidated Balance Sheets as of December 31, 2022 and 2021, respectively.
+The Company recorded \$7.1 million, \$11.3 million, and \$7.7 million of cost sharing reimbursements for PTV:PGRN, and \$5.1 million, \$6.9 million, \$6.0 million of cost sharing reimbursements for ATV:TREM2 Development Activities for the years ended December 31, 2023, 2022, and 2021 respectively, as offsets to research and development expenses in the Consolidated Statements of Operations and Comprehensive Loss.
+Cost sharing reimbursements of \$2.7 million and \$8.9 million are recorded as receivables on the Consolidated Balance Sheets as of December 31, 2023 and 2022, respectively.